The 30 Best Museums In Holland (Suggested By Locals)

 Address: Leuvehaven 1, 3011 EA Rotterdam

 Rotterdam is one of the world’s biggest harbors, so there is no better place in The Netherlands than Rotterdam for a maritime museum.
-The museum is in an old city port, very close to the center.
-So you will not get a more authentic setup for a maritime museum than this one in Rotterdam.
+The museum is in an old city port close to the center.
+So you will not get a more authentic setup for a naval museum than this one in Rotterdam.

 The museum’s collection tells the story of the maritime history of the Netherlands and the enormous influence of the sea on our daily lives.
 The information about the struggle against the water is the Netherlands’ story throughout the centuries.
 The Netherlands’ story is how we have interacted with the sea over the centuries, and this museum tells this story very well.